ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/05-best-worst-average-cases.md

 <inlineav id="AnalCasesDiffCON" src="AlgAnal/AnalCasesDiffCON.js" name="Best, Worst, and Average cases slideshow" links="AlgAnal/AnalCasesCON.css"/>
 :::

-When analyzing an algorithm, should we study the best, worst, or average case?
-Normally we are not interested in the best case, because this might happen only rarely and generally is too optimistic for a fair characterization of the algorithm's running time.
+When analysing an algorithm, should we study the best, worst, or average case?
+Normally we are not interested in the best case, because this might happen only rarely and generally is too optimistic for a fair characterisation of the algorithm's running time.
 In other words, analysis based on the best case is not likely to be representative of the behavior of the algorithm.
 However, there are rare instances where a best-case analysis is useful -- in particular, when the best case has